- JUST FOR POSITION DO NOT DELETE

 The emperor falls ill.

-1435, Yimao Year
+Yimao Year (approx. 1435)

-Xuande Reign, the 10th Year
+Xuande Reign, 10th Year

 The heir apparent is merely nine years old (in sui).
 A rumor spreads saying the empress dowager intends for the Prince of Xiang to claim the throne.
-Grand Secretaries Yang Shiqi and Yang Rong lead a host of court officials to the imperial palace to greet the heir apparent in the Palace of Heavenly Purity (Qianqing gong).
+Grand Secretaries Yang Shiqi and Yang Rong lead a group of court officials to the imperial palace to greet the heir apparent in the Palace of Heavenly Purity (Qianqing gong).
 The empress dowager soon arrives, declaring the heir apparent to be the new emperor.
 Officials immediately pay homage to Zhu Qizhen.
 The rumor is put to rest.
 On the eleventh day, the construction of the Xuande Emperor's tomb begins.
 On the twenty-fifth day, the posthumous title and the temple name of the late Xuande Emperor are designated.

 Over 3,800 music performers from the Music Office are discharged.